Here is some information to help you decide which Alcatraz prison tours to take.

 This tour includes the boat rides to and from Alcatraz and Angel Island, a narrated tram ride around Angel Island and the self-guided Audio Tour of Alcatraz prison.
 Takes about 5.5 hours.
 The tours run April through September, daily during the summer, and weekends during spring and fall.
 In my opinion, this is a lot for one day, but it depends on your stamina for touring.

-Once on the dock at Alcatraz, you can take one of the Guided Tours which will lead you up the hill to the prison and finish at the cellblock entrance.
+Once on the dock at Alcatraz, you can take one of the Guided Tours which will lead you up the hill to the prison and finish at the cellblock entrance (day tours only).
 Or you can walk up the hill to the cellblock on your own, and explore the Civil War era buildings on the way up.

 The Audio Tour starts inside the cellblock.

 You will receive your headset for the Audio Tour after you enter the prison, following a steep climb up the hill.
-(If you don't want to do this tour, tell the people passing out the headsets and you'll get a refund of $8.00 for adults, a bit less for others.
-It really adds a lot to the experience, so I highly recommend doing it if you can).
+If you don't want to do this tour, tell the people passing out the headsets and you'll get a refund of $8.00 for adults, a bit less for others.
+Refunds are only available on the day tours.
+It really adds a lot to the experience, so I highly recommend doing it if you can.

-The Audio Tour is available in English, German, French, Spanish, Dutch, Japanese, Italian and Mandarin.
+The Audio Tour is available in English, German, French, Spanish, Dutch, Italian, Russian, Portuguese, Korean, Japanese, and Mandarin.

-For those with difficulty getting up the hill, there is a little tram that leaves from the dock every 35 minutes, and carries people back down as well.
+For those with difficulty getting up the hill, there is a tram that leaves from the dock every 35 minutes, and carries people back down as well.

-This 45 minute self-guided tour is an award-winning presentation that takes you through the prison: cellblocks, dining hall, library, prison yard, warden's office, etc. You can pause it or rewind it and so take your time going through the prison.
+This 45-minute, self-guided audio tour is a very well-done presentation that takes you through the prison: cellblocks, dining hall, library, prison yard, warden's office, etc. You can pause it or rewind it and so take your time going through the prison.

 Some of the cells are set up and furnished as they would have been then: grim 9' by 5' rooms with a small cot, toilet and desk.
 The prisoners spent most of their days alone in their cells and talking was forbidden.
 Rather chilling.